0x1h0b/Network-Packet-Analyzer/README.md

 ## Short Description:-
 This program allows us to analyze the ethernet/network packets (IPv4 Only) that are routed through our device.
-On running this program it displays various usefull information about the packets origin and destination such as its addresses and ports ,apart from these we can also analyze different layers of the frame and further investigate on its segments (UDP ,TCP, ICMP) to display its version and protocol infos.
+On running this program it displays various important information about the packets origin and destination such as its addresses and ports,apart from these we can also analyze different layers of the frame to further investigate on its segments (UDP ,TCP, ICMP) to display its version and protocol infos.

 **NOTE**:- i have not considered the core data that the frame is carrying beacause most of the times it is encrypted